Common Exhaust Issues

 Muffler repair prices vary widely, depending on the complexity of the repair and the amount of labor involved.
 Based on U.S. pricing trends before discounts, it can cost from $30-$50 to at least $500 to repair or replace an exhaust system.
 The most common muffler repairs are patching holes, tightening a loose connection, and re-welding a dangling muffler back in place.
 If your muffler itself is damaged, replacement may be more cost-effective than repair.

-Find your local Midas and request an appointment today.
+Give us a call or request an appointment today.
 Our trained technicians take the time to thoroughly explain your muffler’s condition and discuss the best muffler repair vs. replacement options for your budget.
 We provide a written estimate before working on your vehicle.

 How much does it cost to replace a muffler?